Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 Once your survey has been imported on Qualtrics, choose one of your trials (in Qualtrics, a "block"), and customize it manually.
 This is where you can set up the trial options using the Qualtrics interface.
 For even more advanced customization, you may want to add some JavaScript code to the question.
 After you have customized one trial, note its block ID (e.g., "C_01).

-Then, export your survey as a `.qsf` file : [How to export a Survey as a QSF](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ExportingaSurveyasaQSF).
+Then, export your survey as a `.qsf` file: [How to export a Survey as a QSF](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ExportingaSurveyasaQSF).

 ## STEP 4 : Open this file with Python, copy the configuration of the manually customized item onto the other items and import the new `.qsf` file on Qualtrics;